orelz890/shell_c/README.md

 11. Getting a value from the user
       * Example command: read name
-      * Previous assumptions: None
+      * Previous assumptions: If a string with spaces entered, only the first part will be stored (before the first space)

 12. Browse previous commands and run them
       * Example command: "down arrow" or "up arrow" + enter
-      * Previous assumptions: Can't run a previous if command
+      * Previous assumptions: Can't run a previous if command.
+If there are no more commands a message will be printed but the position will not change.

 13. IF/ELSE
       * Example command: